 How schools can keep communicating in the face of COVID-19

 The recent COVID-19 crisis brings with it a set of unique challenges for schools and trusts to face.
-Whether it’s the threat of larger class sizes, holes in your educational provision or even the administrative burden that’s being heaped onto office staff, there’s a need for whole-school solidarity and community support now more than ever.
+Whether it’s home-school communication, the threat of larger class sizes when we return or even the administrative burden that’s being heaped onto office staff, there’s a need for whole-school solidarity and community support now more than ever.

 For businesses, the problem can be a simple one to solve: just let your staff work from home.
 However, for a school, it’s not that simple.